-Under the Summary Offences Act 1988, offensive conduct, such as peeing in public, is punishable with 6 penalty units (AUD 660) or three months imprisonment.
-Urinating in public is generally considered offensive and disrespectful to others using the space.
+Moving forward, the Summary Offences Act 1988 states that offensive conduct, such as peeing in public, is punishable with 6 penalty units (AUD 660) or three months imprisonment.
+Section 4 of the Act states the following rules:

 - If the defendant can convince the court that they had a legitimate purpose for acting in such a way, that justification will be enough to prevent a prosecution for an offence under this section.